The Early Bird Catches the Leak: Unveiling Timing Side Channels in LLM Serving Systems: Side-channel Analysis and Evaluation

 \ignore{ To improve the classification accuracy, we need to collect a set of TTFT values for the classifier using the same candidate prompts in $n$ repetitive trials.
 For this purpose, we explicitly flush the cache and begin our timing measurements after the victim prompt is served in the LLM server.
 We consider the candidate prompt to have hit the cache if the number of hits returned by the classifier exceeds $k$ out of $n$ trials.
 In our evaluation, we set $n = 100$ and $k = 50$, and the accuracy of correctly identifying a prefix cache hit is more than 86\%, and the FPR is about 5\%. }

 We evaluated both the token recovery accuracy and the average number of queries required per token.
-The results indicate a success rate of 89.0\%, an FPR of 0.04, and an average of 5.57 guesses with 111.46 attack queries needed per recovered token when $n=10$.
-The corresponding cost per token recovery is approximately \$0.16 using OpenAI o1, \$0.012 with OpenAI o3-mini, and \$0.001 with Deepseek-Chat (as of March 5, 2025). {Out of 200 victim prompts, we successfully recovered an average of 11.58 tokens for the top 100 prompts, and 17.9 tokens on average for the top 50 prompts.
-The maximum number of tokens recovered for a single prompt was 81, achieved with just 513 total guesses.} \autoref{tab:systemprompt} presents several examples of target system prompts alongside the prompts recovered via PSA.
-Notably, we limited the token prediction attempts to a maximum of 80 per position, ceasing further attempts if the correct token was not identified within these trials.
-Consequently, the primary constraint in reconstructing entire system prompts stems from the precision of the predictor rather than the accuracy of the classifier—an aspect that falls outside the scope of this study.
-In real-world attacks, the attacker can recover additional tokens by deploying a more advanced next-token predictor and increasing the maximum number of attack queries. {A demo for the end-to-end attack is presented in our website~\cite{Demo}.}
+The results indicate a success rate of 89.0\%, an FPR of 0.04, and an average of 5.64 guesses with 112.72 attack queries needed per recovered token when $n=10$.
+The corresponding cost per token recovery is approximately \$0.16 using OpenAI o1, \$0.012 with OpenAI o3-mini, and \$0.001 with Deepseek-Chat (as of March 5, 2025). {Out of 200 victim prompts, we successfully recovered an average of 11.32 tokens for the top 100 prompts, and 17.84 tokens on average for the top 50 prompts.
+The maximum number of tokens recovered for a single prompt was 81, achieved with just 519 total guesses.} Notably, we limited the token prediction attempts to a maximum of 80 per position, ceasing further attempts if the correct token was not identified within these trials.
+Consequently, the primary constraint in reconstructing entire system prompts stems from the precision of the predictor rather than the accuracy of the classifier---an aspect that falls outside the scope of this study.
+In real-world attacks, the attacker can recover additional tokens by deploying a more advanced next-token predictor and increasing the maximum number of attack queries. {A demo for the attack is presented on our website~\cite{Demo}.}